7 Strategies to Help You Get Through Thanksgiving with the Family

 Remember why you're here - These family gatherings are meant to reaffirm the connection of family.
 For good or ill, these are your people.
 They, more than anyone else, have formed the person you are.
 Take this time to celebrate all the best things you have shared together over the years.
 I'm not saying you should forget the bad.
 Just let it rest for the day.

-Remind yourself how good you've got it - Yeah, Uncle Chad may hold political views reminiscent of Attila the Hun.
-Sure, every single member of the extended family has managed to corner you to ask a). when you're going to settle down and get married. b). when you're going to give up on your dream and get a real job or c). have you put on a little weight?
-Here is a selection of books featuring families--some real, some fictional--who make yours look like it jumped out of Norman Rockwell Saturday Evening Post cover.
+Remind yourself how good you've got it - Yeah, Uncle Chad may hold political views just to the right of Attila the Hun.
+Sure, every single member of the extended family has managed to corner you to ask a). when are going to settle down and get married b). when are you going to give up on your dream and get a real job or c). have you put on a little weight?
+Here is a selection of books featuring families--some real, some fictional--who make yours look like it jumped out of a Norman Rockwell Saturday Evening Post cover.

 Families that will make you thankful for your own